dev-mendez/devices-control/README.md

 Configure the application: If the application requires any configuration, such as setting environment variables or modifying configuration files from docker-compose-yaml.

-Start the application: Open a terminal or command prompt, navigate to the directory containing the docker-compose.yml file, and run the command docker-compose up.
+Start the application: Open a terminal or command prompt, navigate to the directory containing the docker-compose.yml file, and run the command `docker-compose up` 🚀.
 This will start all the services defined in the docker-compose.yml file.

 Access the application: Once all the services have started.
 You should be able to access the application by default through the following URLs.